unni-vp/thingworx-kinesis-connector/README.md

  - **healthThing** : The Thing containing the service for health check
  - **healthService** : The ThingWorx service that performs health check.

+**Note** :
+A sample ThingWorx entity can be found in the 'entities' folder.
+The 'Thing' entity has sample services for telemetry processing and health check.

 ## Installation
 Use maven to compile and build project:
 ```bash